minhdam/BitbucketDiffTree/README.md

 * Allow enable diff tree extension permanently

 ### v1.0.6:
-* Allow collapse/expand the diff tree region
+* Allow minimizing the diff tree region

 ### v1.0.7:
 * Navigate to corresponding comment when clicking on the "new comment notification" area at the bottom right corner